What to Wear to a Job Interview: Guys' Outfit Ideas

 What to wear to a job interview in a creative workplace:

-The guy headed into a creative industry can afford to get a little funky with his interview attire – think: a sport coat and dressier chinos or even dark rinse jeans.
+SG Says: The guy headed into a creative industry can afford to get a little funky with his interview attire – think: a sport coat and dressier chinos or even dark rinse jeans.

 What to wear a college internship interview:

-Outfit tips for a job interview
+Final outfit tips for a job interview

 - Lose any loose papers.
 Stick to a classic leather portfolio versus anything nylon or of the backpack variety.